-The Proposed Modified Consent Decree would replace the consent decree that the Court entered on January 24, 2008.
-The Proposed Modified Consent Decree: (1) approves the Wet Weather Plan that the Authority was required to develop pursuant to the 2008 Consent Decree; (2) extends the time frame in which the Authority must implement the Wet Weather Plan; and (3) allows the Authority to propose future amendments to the Wet Weather Plan, which might include replacing some proposed control technologies with "green infrastructure" controls.
+The Modified Consent Decree replaces the consent decree that the Court entered on January 24, 2008.
+The Modified Consent Decree: (1) approves portions of the Wet Weather Plan that the Authority was required to develop pursuant to the 2008 Consent Decree; (2) extends the time frame in which the Authority must implement the Wet Weather Plan; and (3) allows the Authority to propose future amendments to the Wet Weather Plan, which might include replacing some proposed control technologies with source reduction measures such as green infrastructure controls.

-Appendix Z to the Amended Consent Decree summarizes the major components of the new Clean Water Plan.
+Appendix Z to the Modified Consent Decree summarizes the construction projects and activities for the Interim Wet Weather Plan which are major components of the Wet Weather Plan.
+The Authority identifies the approved Wet Weather Plan as the Clean Water Plan.